Lance Fortnow

 Lance Jeremy Fortnow (born August 15, 1963) is a computer scientist known for major results in computational complexity and interactive proof systems.
-Since 2019, he has been at the Illinois Institute of Technology, where he is currently professor in computer science.
+From 2019-2026, he worked as a professor in computer science at the Illinois Institute of Technology.
 He served as the founding dean of the College of Computing from June 2020 to June 2025.

 Biography

 Lance Fortnow received a doctorate in applied mathematics from MIT in 1989, supervised by Michael Sipser.
 Since graduation, he has been on the faculty of the University of Chicago (1989–1999, 2003–2007), Northwestern University (2008–2012) and the Georgia Institute of Technology (2012–2019) as chair of the School of Computer Science.
 From 1999-2003 he was a Senior Research Scientist at the NEC Research Institute.

 Fortnow was the founding editor-in-chief of the journal ACM Transactions on Computation Theory in 2009.
 He was the chair of ACM SIGACT and succeeded by Paul Beame.
 He was the chair of the IEEE Conference on Computational Complexity from 2000 to 2006.
 In 2002, he began one of the first blogs devoted to theoretical computer science and has written for it since then.
 Since 2007, he has had a co-blogger, William Gasarch.
 In September 2009, Fortnow brought mainstream attention to complexity theory when he published an article surveying the progress made in the P versus NP problem in Communications of the Association for Computing Machinery.

+In 2026, he announced that, with approximately 160 other tenured faculty members, he had been laid off from Illinois Tech.